Emanuele Ferraro: Salernitana

 In the last day of 2005 summer transfer window, he was signed by Serie C1 club Salernitana Calcio 1919 along with Gaetano Vastola, which the club was newly found to replace the bankrupt Serie B team Salernitana Sport.
 Ferraro gained a regular place in 2006–07 Serie C1 and scored a double figure again: 15 goals or 2/5 of the team.
 However, he played less regularly in the next season and scored 7 goals with the Serie C1 champion.
 He was the second striker of the team, behind Arturo Di Napoli.

 On 1 September 2008, he was loaned to fellow Serie B side Piacenza.
 With the Emilia side, he partnered with Davide Moscardelli in 442 formation or on the bench when the coach use 433 formation.
-He scored 7 league goals, which is the second best scorer behind Moscardelli (8 goals).
+He scored 7 league goals, which is the second-best scorer behind Moscardelli (8 goals).

-In 2009–10 Serie B season, Ferraro return to Salerno but only made 7 starts in Serie B.
+In the 2009–10 Serie B season, Ferraro returned to Salerno but only made 7 starts in Serie B.